imbonda/ethernaut/29-switch/SwitchSolution.md

 ## The Exploit

-We can change edit the `offset` to a higher number after the first 72 bytes of `calldata` (i.e. 68 bytes if we don't count the first 4 bytes of `method signature`).
+We can change the `offset` to a higher number that will follow the first 72 bytes of `calldata` (i.e. 68 bytes if we don't count the first 4 bytes of `method signature`).
 <br>
-This way we **shift** the data to follow the first 72 bytes that will be used to pass the modifier's validation.
+This way we **shift** the data pass the first 72 bytes that will be used only by the modifier to perform it's validation.

 ##